 The code you write is yours.
 If you intend to share it after the competition, you can pick whatever license you love.
 We encourage contestants to open source their code, but it’s totally up to you.
 If you want to start a business based on it, awesome.

-Note however, we will have access to your GitHub repository during the competition to audit for cheating, but we won't steal any of your secret recipes or patent-pending algorithms.
+Please note we will have access to your repository during the competition to audit for cheating, but we won’t steal any of your secret recipes or patent-pending algorithms.
 Stealing will get us disqualified.

 Winners will be picked by a mixture of voting by judges, contestants, and the general public.
 Learn more about scoring.